nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Adds a task to the to do list.
 New tasks are [not done] by default.
 Format: `add NAME [r/REMARKS] [d/DEADLINE] [l/LOCATION] [t/TAG]...`

-> If you need to type the character /, put a \ before it to avoid t/ getting picked up as tag. eg. carrot\/cabbage
+> If you need to type the character /, put a \ before it to avoid t/ getting picked up as tag. eg. carrot\/cabbage <br>
 > Persons can have any number of tags (including 0)

 Examples: